PCECDI/PCECDI/README.md

     <img alt="Release" src="https://img.shields.io/github/downloads/TheGordonFreeman42/PCECDI/total?style=for-the-badge" />
   </p>
 <p align="center">A ( Very ) Small Program for the CDI 🤣</p>
 <p align="center">I created this program at home, to train for future bigger projects.
-It is used to classify students coming to the CDI.</p>
+It is used to classify students coming to the CDI.<br>If you have questions about anything check the official PCECDI wiki : <a href="https://github.com/PCECDI/PCECDI/wiki">https://github.com/PCECDI/PCECDI/wiki</a></p>

 ## Build from sources